 |Orders $59 to $78.99||$3 + $3.99 service fee = $6.99|

 Good news: Singapore’s most popular supermarket also allows you to order goods online from their website, FairPrice On.

-Not-so-good news: FairPrice has started charge a $3.99 service fee on all online orders (made through FairPrice On).
-Like RedMart, that means that even if you hit the minimum spend for free delivery, it’s won’t be really be free.
+Not-so-good news: FairPrice has started to charge a $3.99 service fee on all online orders — even if you hit the $79 threshold for free delivery.

-Additionally, there was a note on the site saying that you may be charged extra depending on the delivery slot you pick.
-I have no idea how much that could be — at the time of writing I couldn’t get a slot — but if you’ve tried this do share it with us in the comments below.
+Additionally, the website says that you may be charged extra depending on the delivery slot you pick.
+I have no idea how much that could be — at the time of writing I couldn’t get a slot — but we reckon it might be similar to RedMart’s.

 Cold Storage Online